rbair23/W3C-Work/Core TD profile for HTTP-REST.md

 ## Introduction

-The W3C WoT Thing Description (Latest Editors Draft: https://w3c.github.io/wot-thing-description) defines a very powerful format do describe myriads of very different devices, which may be connected over various protocols.
+The W3C WoT Thing Description (Latest Editors Draft: https://w3c.github.io/wot-thing-description) defines a very powerful format to describe myriads of very different devices, which may be connected over various protocols.
 The format is very flexible and open and puts very few normative requirements on devices that implement it.
-This flexibility permits an easy integration of new device types and protocols, however it risks interoperability, since there are no guarantees, that two devices, which are formally spec-compliant, will be able to communicate.
+This flexibility permits an easy integration of new device types and protocols, however it risks interoperability, since there are no guarantees that two devices which are formally spec-compliant, will be able to communicate.

-To increase the of adoption of the specification, interoperability between devices and the cloud is crucial.
-Even if every manufacturer is implementing the current spec in full flexibility, there is no interoperability guarantee: Many choices are left to the implementations and there are very few normative requirements, that a device has to fulfill.
+To increase adoption of the specification, interoperability between devices and the cloud is crucial.
+Even if every manufacturer is implementing the current spec in full flexibility, there is no interoperability guarantee; many choices are left to the implementations and there are very few normative requirements that a device has to fulfill.

 #### Why define a core TD profile?
 During the recent WoT plug-fests there were many de-facto agreements on the use of a small subset of interaction patterns and protocol choices.
 These de-facto agreements select a common subset of the TD specification, based on proven interoperability among manufacturers.

 The aim of this specification is to formalize these agreements by defining a **core TD profile** based on the choices that were made by the implementers of plug fest devices.

 The *core TD profile* contains additional normative requirements that MUST be satisfied by devices to be compliant to the profile.

-Adoption of the *core TD profile*, will significantly limit the implementation burden to device and cloud implementors.
+Adoption of the *core TD profile* will significantly limit the implementation burden of device and cloud implementors.

 The *core TD profile* makes choices on the required metadata fields as well as the supported interactions and protocol endpoints.
 It introduces some constraints on properties and actions that are required for resource constrained devices in real-world deployments.
-The format does not prevent to use additional elements of the TD and permits vendor specific extensions, however this will impact interoperability.
+The format does not prevent the use of additional elements of the TD and permits vendor specific extensions, however this will impact interoperability.

 #### Out-of-the-box interoperability
 Devices which implement the core profile are **out-of-the-box interoperable** with other HTTP/REST core compliant devices.
-Furthermore the core profile simplifies device validation and compliance testing, since a corresponding conformance test suite can be defined.
+Furthermore, the core profile simplifies device validation and compliance testing since a corresponding conformance test suite can be defined.

-> Note: It is also a goal of the *core TD profile* to ensure that compliant files can be understood by humans - therefore descriptions, dates and author fields are either mandatory or highly recommended.
+> Note: It is also a goal of the *core TD profile* to ensure that compliant files can be understood by humans - therefore descriptions, dates, and author fields are either mandatory or highly recommended.

 ## Terminology